LibraryOfCongress/viewshare/docs/ecosystem.rst

             * Theme - color scheme of the Exhibit
             * Canvas - layout of the Exhibit e.g. "A view container with a facet container to the left"
     * freemix.exhibit.share
+        * Allows an Exhibit owner to generate a unique URL for their Exhibit.

 * Recollection specific
     * recollection.apps.notices